centreon/centreon-documentation/en/releases/introduction.md

 Centreon Web comes with a brand new events view management experience.
 This new view is released as a beta feature becauwe we want to make this new view the most efficient monitoring view dedicated to operators and system/network administrator.
-To get to that point, we'll quicly iterate based on what we already know and your feedbacks.
+To get to that point, we'll quickly iterate based on what we already know and your feedbacks.

 This new view is accessible directly from `Home > Events view (beta)"` and